brisbane-ptal/brisbane-ptal-map/methodology.md

     - Does not assess flood mitigation measures (levees, pump stations, elevated access) that may reduce practical impact
     - Some flood-affected sites may still be developable with appropriate engineering; overlay flags constraint, not prohibition

+12. **Environmental overlay limitations:**
+    - Does not consider mapped environmental conservation values
+    - Development is not proposed where contrary to conservation values, however the tool does still map their transit accesibility and  zoning for completeness
+    - Areas like Mt Cootha, Toohey Forest largely score PTAL 1 'Poor' in any case

 **Assumptions requiring validation:**

 - CityCat terminals treated equivalently to train stations for catchment purposes (800m) based on infrastructure permanence and market behaviour; this may overstate ferry accessibility relative to rail